basho/basho_docs/source/languages/en/riak/dev/taste-of-riak/erlang.md

 ---

-If you haven't setup a Riak Node and started it, please visit the [[Prerequisites|Taste of Riak Prerequisites]] first.
+If you haven't set up a Riak Node and started it, please visit the [[Prerequisites|Taste of Riak Prerequisites]] first.

 To try this flavor of Riak, a working installation of Erlang is required.
 You can also use the "erts" Erlang installation that comes with Riak.